Founded in 1874 and still thriving today

 The buildings in the historic core, mostly built prior to World War I, all have porches and there are virtually no cars on the streets.
 The few cars that we saw in our five days were coming to our hotel or just making a rare trip for provisions.
 Very few houses had parking, and if they did it was usually well hidden.
 The roads are narrow and the predominant vistas are of nature, greenery, and flowers, and people walking, biking, or sitting on porches.

-Streets for people
+All the Streets in Chautauqua are for people

 The Main Square